quantumlicht/android-capstone/README.md

 ================

 --- Server
-# Open the capstone-server_final folder
+1. Open the capstone-server_final folder
-# Right click on the src/main/java folder
+2. Right click on the src/main/java folder
+3. Click Run as > Java Application

 -- Client